About Me

 Is is my mission to develop a new approach to microscopy that allows researchers to look right through non-transparent layers of tissue.
 In order to achieve this, we use wavefront shaping, a technique developed in 2007 at the University of Twente by Allard Mosk and me.
 This technique allows one to focus light right through non-transparent materials.

 From our first proof-of-concept experiment to a usable microscope is a long way to go.
 We have found that reaching our goal requires more than good physics and optics; we are integrating elements from information theory, quantum mechanics, mathematics and electrical engineering in our research to keep pushing forward.
-We work together closely with neuroscientists and other end users of microscopes to make sure our microscopes are optimally geared towards solving fundamental questions in the life sciences.
+We work together closely with end users of microscopes to make sure our microscopes are optimally geared towards solving fundamental questions in the life sciences.

 More information about my research can be found here.